rstacruz/tape-around/README.md

 })
 ```

-## Example
+## Passing data

 You can use this to build data before your tests and clean them up after.
+Call `run()` with arguments and they will be passed onto your tests as additional arguments after `t`.

 ```js
 var test = require('tape')